ssvlabs/ssv/docs/specs/NETWORKING.md

 `Operator Key` is used for decryption of shares keys that are used for signing consensus messages and duties. \
 Exporter and Bootnode does not hold this key.

+### Network Discovery

+[discv5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) is used in `SSV.network` to complement discovery capalities that don't come with libp2p.

+More information is available in [Networking / Discovery](#discovery)

 ------